ology/Perl-Algorithmic-Music/README.md

 # Perl-Algorithmic-Music

-A short presentation on creating algorithmic music with Perl
+A short presentation on creating algorithmic music with Perl built with S5